dotnet/dotnet-docker/samples/dotnetapp/README.md

 The following instructions are for x64 only, but can be straightforwardly adapted for use with ARM architectures.

-There are a set of `-trim` Dockerfiles included with this sample that are opted into the following .NET Core SDK publish operations:
+There are a set of `-slim` Dockerfiles included with this sample that are opted into the following .NET Core SDK publish operations:

 * **Self-contained deployment** -- Publish .NET Core runtime(s) with the application.
 * **Assembly linking** -- Trim assemblies, including in the .NET Core framework, to make the application smaller.